5 Georgia Country Itineraries (From 3 Days to 3 Weeks)

 Explore the Old Town on foot one day, and take a day trip to either Kakheti or Kazbegi the other day.

 Days 3-5: Svaneti

 On day 3, make the journey to Mestia.

 If you can book far in advance, catch a flight there (see my Svaneti Georgia guide for more info).
 Otherwise, settle in for the long 8 hour bus ride.
 It’ll be well worth, I promise.

 On day 4, hire a 4×4 to take you up to the magical village of Ushguli for an overnight stay.

 On day 5, make your way back to Mestia, taking in the gorgeous scenery along the way and perhaps going for a short hike.
-Enjoy a meal with new friends at the excellent Nino’s Guesthouse. [booking through this link helps support this site with a small commission]
+Enjoy a meal with new friends at the excellent Nino’s Guesthouse (booking ahead highly recommended as this is the epicenter of Mestia’s trekking culture).

 Day 6-7: Kutaisi

-After a long bus ride to Kutaisi, enjoy a night of fine dining in town.
-The next day, get up for a tour of the incredible history in the area.
+After a long bus ride to Kutaisi, enjoy a night of fine dining in town (I suggest Sister’s restaurant – but you’ll need to book ahead).

-Arrange in advance to fly home directly from Kutaisi or head back to Tbilisi for your return flight.
+Arrange in advance to fly home directly from Kutaisi (check Wizz air for cheap international flights) or head back to Tbilisi for your return flight.